LuckyMax0722/TOD2D/README.md

 CONF.PATH.LABELS = os.path.join(CONF.PATH.DATA, 'DTLD_Labels_v2.0/v2.0/DTLD_all.json') # TODO: change this if use different data
 ```

 3. First you need to use a data converter to convert the DTLD into a Classifier format dataset.
-Please note that this step is **mandatory**.
 ```angular2html
 cd TOD2D
 python tools/converter_dtld2cls.py